Nexus-Tadreeby/Tadreeby/README.md

 npm run dev
 ```

-> Make sure the backend is running.
-See the [Tadreeby Backend](https://github.com/shahd-abu-sharif/Tadreeby).
+> > Make sure the frontend is running.
+See the [Tadreeby Frontend](https://github.com/afnankullab-dev/Tadreeby).

 ---